 The other Montserrat funicular is called Funicular de Santa Cova.
 This actually takes you slightly back down Montserrat mountain to the cave chapel known as Santa Cova.

-If you haven’t purchased Montserrat combined tickets or a TOT Montserrat ticket, you can still purchase tickets from the funicular stations for both Funicular de Sant Joan and Funicular de Santa Cova.
+If you haven’t purchased a Trans Montserrat combined ticket or a TOT Montserrat ticket, you will have to buy individual tickets the funicular stations for both Funicular de Sant Joan and Funicular de Santa Cova.